 Please note: Sharing sensitive information may put you at risk, even when using Tor and SecureDrop.
-SecureDrop is a project of Freedom of the Press Foundation.

 The best way to protect your codename is to memorize it.
 If you cannot memorize it right away, we recommend writing it down and keeping it in a safe place at first, and gradually working to memorize it over time.
 Once you have memorized it, you should destroy the written copy.